szaguldo-kamaz/mcuromread/README.md

 When the M37451E8SP is in normal operation, the 16Kb ROM is mapped in the higher region, so in case of 16Kbytes, in the 0xC000-0xFFFF region.
 The interrupt vector table is at the end of the ROM in the 0xFFE0-0xFFFF range.
 And the reset vector should be the last one (0xFFFE), which points where the actual code begins.
 Depending on the application, you can also look for meaningful ASCII strings in the ROM.
-If these seem intact, then you can try [this MELPS740 disassembler](https://github.com/szaguldo-kamaz/m740dasm), which "supports" the M37451.
+If these seem intact, then you can try [this MELPS740 disassembler](https://github.com/szaguldo-kamaz/m740dasm), which now includes the symbols/vector table for the M37451.

+See page 2-48 of "Mitsubishi Microcomputers 7451 Group" data sheet for more info.